boochow/hvcc_loguesdk_v1/README.md

 ./testmem
 ```

-If gcc and g++ are not available in your development environment, the default heap size (3072 bytes) is used.
-(Note: In the Docker image version of the logue SDK build environment, gcc/g++ are not provided, so the heap size will always default.)
+If GCC and G++ are not available in your development environment, the default heap size (3072 bytes) is used.
+(Note: In the Docker image version of the logue SDK build environment, GCC/G++ are not provided, so the default heap size is always used.)

 ### Math Functions Approximation

 Some math functions have been replaced with logue SDK functions that provide approximate values.
-If you get inaccurate results, comment out the line:
+If you get inaccurate results, comment out the following line in `project.mk`:

 ```makefile
 UDEFS += -DLOGUE_FAST_MATH